optuna/optuna/README.md

 ## Communication

-- [Github Issues] for bug reports, feature requests, questions, and etc.
+- [Github Issues] for bug reports, feature requests and questions.
 - [Gitter] for interactive chat with developers.
 - [Stack Overflow] for questions.